OdessyLiu/Modernist_Remediation/Scraper/README.md

 ## Overview

-This project is a web scraper designed to extract book reviews from Goodreads.
+This folder is a web scraper designed to extract book reviews from Goodreads.
 It fetches user reviews, ratings, and other related data using **Selenium** and **BeautifulSoup** for web scraping.
 The scraper was initially inspired by [Maria Antoniak's GoodReadsScraper](https://github.com/maria-antoniak/goodreads-scraper), but has been modified to work with Goodreads' current HTML structure and optimized for large-scale data collection.

 ## Features